mwolff44/pk-sbc/README.md

 ## Support

-To get free support, use gitlab issue tab.
+To get free support, use github issue tab.

-If you need paid support, specific features or consulting services, you will find support services prices on PyFreeBilling website : [http://www.pyfreebilling.com/](http://www.pyfreebilling.com/)
+If you need paid support, specific features or consulting services, you will find support services prices on PyFreeBilling website : [https://www.pyfreebilling.com/](https://www.pyfreebilling.com/)

 ## Contributing